Parts of the heart that make a heartbeat.

 Arrhythmia or dysrhythmia is an irregular heartbeat or rhythm.
 This can happen when your heart has extra beats, when it beats too fast or too slow.

-Source: Allina Patient Education, Helping Your Heart, fourth edition, cvs-ahc-90648; Allina Patient Education, Electrophysiology Study (EPS), cvs-ahc-11798
+Source: Allina Health's Patient Education Department, Helping Your Heart, fourth edition, cvs-ahc-90648; Allina Health's Patient Education Department, Electrophysiology Study (EPS), cvs-ahc-11798

 First Published: 10/04/2002